 Former Representative of the Afghan Freedom Fighters for North America during the 1980s

-Posted by Kadir A. Mohmand on January 19, 2017, With 1152 Reads Filed under Investigations.
+Posted by Kadir A. Mohmand on January 19, 2017, With 1159 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.